The current global pandemic has caused socioeconomic devastation worldwide.

 The visualization design uses two different axes to illustrate the relationships between two variables.

 All the key data points are connected by a straight line to depict the overall pattern and trend.
-Keep reading because we’ll address the following in the coming section: what is the trend of Covid-19 based on a graph?
+Keep reading because we’ll address the following in the coming section: what is the trend of COVID-19 based on a graph?

-One of the tested and proven charts for displaying trends of key metrics related to the Covid-19 pandemic is a Dual Axis Line Chart.
+One of the tested and proven charts for displaying trends of key metrics related to the COVID-19 pandemic is a Dual Axis Line Chart.
 The visualization design is incredibly easy to read and interpret.

-You don’t have to undergo all this.
+You don’t have to go through all this.

 We narrowed down our results based on the following factors: